ClouDesire/docusaurus/docs/glossary.md

 ## Order

-When a customer buys an application, Cloudesire creates an _order_ that contains the following information: duration (e.g. 1 year, 6 months, etc.), nominee (the customer name), purchased application name, order type (can be _normal_, _trial_, _sandbox_, _upgrade_, _renewal_), total amount.
+When a customer buys an application, Cloudesire creates an _order_ that contains the following information: duration (for example 1 year, 6 months, etc.), nominee (the customer name), purchased application name, order type (can be _normal_, _trial_, _sandbox_, _upgrade_, _renewal_), total amount.

 ## Package

-Represent a software component that can be used in a [Docker application](docker.md) (e.g. a postgres:9.3 Docker container).
+Represent a software component that can be used in a [Docker application](docker.md) (for example a postgres:9.3 Docker container).

 ## Proceed